peteroupc/MailLib/docs/PeterO.Mail.Message.md

     public PeterO.Mail.ContentDisposition ContentDisposition { get; set;}

 Gets or sets this message's content disposition.
 The content disposition specifies how a user agent should display or otherwise handle this message.
 Can be set to null.
+If set to a disposition or to null, updates the Content-Disposition header field as appropriate.

 <b>Returns:</b>